Lande21/weather_data_kaggle/README.md

 Use this dataset to build predictive models for rain prediction (e.g., predicting RainTomorrow using variables like humidity, cloud cover, and wind speed).
 4. Advanced Visualizations:
-Incorporate seaborn for more detailed statistical visualizations, such as heatmaps for correlations between variables. one two three four five six seven eight nine
+Incorporate seaborn for more detailed statistical visualizations, such as heatmaps for correlations between variables. one two three four five six seven eight